bitifet/SmarkForm/docs/_getting_started/quick_start.md

 ```

 {: .info :}
-> Alternatively, most even handlers can be provided at onece through the
+> Alternatively, most event handlers can be provided at once through the
 > [options object](#the-options-object).